cvvergara/vrprouting/doc/general/installation.rst

 .. rubric:: Compilation Dependencies

-To be able to compile vrpRouting, make sure that the following dependencies are met:
+To be able to compile pgOrtools, make sure that the following dependencies are met:

 ..
 TODO fill this numbers based on what is on the CMakeLists